bony075/Furniture-Bazar-Clint-Side/README.md

 ### Systems Functionality

-- Its a cleaning service related website where someone provide some services and user took services.
+- Its a HOT sale related website where someone provide some services and user took services.
 - Website contains navbar that is home, all service, blog, login and register.
   System remains Email and Google based authentication.
 - User can took a service and review that service.